wizo06/japanese/docs/Basic Grammar/basic-grammar.md

 - 親切**な**さくら

 !!! warning "Pay attention to the kana 「な」"
-    If we go back to the first sentence:

-    - さくらが親切 ==だ==。
-    *Sakura is friendly.*

-    to the word 「親切」 is placed *after* 「さくら」 to say "A is B": "Sakura is friendly".

-    However, when we place 「親切」 *before* 「さくら」, like this:

-    - 親切 ==な== さくら
-    *Friendly Sakura*

-    the copula 「だ」 transforms into 「な」. **「な」 is the attributive form of the copula 「だ」.** We are able to describe 「さくら」(Sakura) with 「親切」(friendly) by linking these two words with the **attributive form** of 「だ」.

-We can describe a noun by using another noun (more precisely, **adjectival noun**), and connect them with the attributive form of the copula, which is 「な」.

-!!! note
-    We can also describe a noun by using another "regular noun" (instead of an adjectival noun).
-We will learn this in a later section.
+    When a na-adjective is describing a noun, the copula 「だ」 is dropped and we use the kana 「な」 to connect the two words (hence the name na-adjectives).

+    Again, this explanation isn't entirely correct if we follow how grammar is taught in Japan.
+However, for the sake of simplicity and to make things easy to understand, we will stick with this explanation.

-Examples of adjectival nouns (highlighted) describing a noun:
+Examples of na-adjectives (highlighted) describing a noun:

 Japanese | English
 :---: | :---: